 - Jaleo by Jose Andres

-This next section goes over all the signature dining locations that are available at Disney Resorts.
-For these, you will definitely want to plan in advance how you will get to the restaurant.
-You’ll also want to allow enough time in your schedule to get to your dining reservation on time.
-Especially when relying on Disney transportation.
+This next section goes over the signature dining locations available at Disney Resorts.
+For these, you’ll want to plan how you will get to the restaurant.

 Disney’s Boardwalk Inn